rtlabs-com/p-net/doc/profinet_basics.rst

 Some fields are writable, for example where the device is located.

 Up to I&M15 is described in the standard.
 The p-net stack supports I&M0 - I&M4.
+You must support writing to I&M1-3 for at least one of the DAP submodules.

 +-------------+-----------+-----------------------+--------------------------------------------------------------+
 | Data record | Mandatory | Controller can write? | Description                                                  |